FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/building-a-secure-jwt.md

 ## Holding tokens

 Clients request and hold tokens.
 A client can be a browser, a mobile phone or something else.
-A client receives a token from a token creator.
-They are then responsible for two things:
+A client receives a token from a token creator (sometimes through a proxy or a backend service that is usually part of your application).
+Clients are then responsible for two things:

-* passing the token on to any token consumers for authentication and authorization purposes
+* Passing the token on to any token consumers for authentication and authorization purposes, such as when a web application makes an HTTP request to a backend or API.
-* storing the token securely
+* Storing the token securely.

-They should deliver the JWT to consumers over a secure connection, typically TLS.
+Clients should deliver the JWT to consumers over a secure connection, typically TLS version 1.2 or later.

 The client must store the token securely as well.
 How to do that depends on what the client actually is.
-For a browser, you should avoid storing the JWT in localstorage.
+For a browser, you should avoid storing the JWT in localstorage or a JavaScript object.
 You should instead keep it in a cookie with the following flags:

 * `Secure` to ensure the cookie is only sent over TLS.
 * `HttpOnly` so that no rogue JavaScript can access the cookie.